 |Year of Construction:||2018|

 Cairns Creekside is a charming modern farmhouse in Langley, British Columbia.
 The 2-storey multigenerational home is an impressive example of efficiency in design and energy.

-Designed by Draft on Site Services, the simple and charming modern farmhouse will house two families.
+Designed by DOS Design Group (formerly Draft On Site Services), the simple and charming modern farmhouse will house two families.
 As a result, the homeowners prioritized space functionality, overall comfort and long-term sustainability for their new home.

 The home is designed to be a functional and comfortable space for two families.
 It features a master bedroom with ensuite on each floor, four additional bedrooms, a large family room with access to an outdoor living space, and spacious kitchen and dining area.
 The older couple will live on the lower ground floor, while the younger couple and their children live on the upper floor.